A League of Their Own (2022 TV series): Development

 In 2017 Abbi Jacobson and Will Graham approached Sony Pictures with the idea to reboot the late Penny Marshall's 1992 film A League of Their Own.
 Graham loved the film growing up and approached Jacobson with the idea for a contemporary reboot, expanding it to explore race and sexuality.
 Graham and Jacobson contacted Marshall (before her death in 2018) and Geena Davis to ask for their blessing before moving forward with the project.

 Graham and Jacobson decided to expand the topics explored to include racism in the league as well as the stories of queer players.
 They hired a researcher to gather detailed information about the All-American Girls Professional Baseball League, and met with surviving players.
 Max's character is an amalgamation of three real-life Black women players from the Negro leagues: Toni Stone, Mamie Johnson, and Connie Morgan.

 In March 2018, it was announced that the series was in development at Amazon.
 It is the second television adaptation of A League of Their Own, following a short-lived 1993 CBS series.

 Jamie Babbit directed the pilot episode, which was shot in southern California.
 Babbit, Hailey Wierengo, and Elizabeth Koe are executive producers along with writer-producers Graham and Jacobson, who also co-stars.
 The series is Jacobson's second major project following Broad City, which ran for five seasons.

 On August 6, 2020, it was announced that Amazon had ordered the one-hour comedy series.
 On March 14, 2023, Amazon Prime Video renewed the series for a four-episode second and final season.
-On August 18, 2023, Amazon scrapped the second season due to the 2023 Writers Guild of America strike.
+On August 18, 2023, Amazon scrapped the second season, citing the 2023 Writers Guild of America strike as their reason.